 The possession of firearms and ammunition in Great Britain is regulated mainly by the Firearms Act 1968.

 The guidance is only available as an online document.
-This will enable us to update the guidance promptly if there are any changes to legislation or processes which help maintain the accuracy of the guidance provided.
+This will help us update the guidance promptly if there are any changes to legislation or processes and help keep the guidance accurate.

 Firearms security: a brief guide is also available.

 The 2011 leaflet air weapons: a brief guide to safety contains information on the safe handling and storage of air weapons, the different types of air weapons and air weapons and the law.

 - air gun owners: new legislation - leaflet from 2004 provides advice on how to comply with the ban on self-contained gas cartridge weapons

 - deactivation of firearms - these specifications were revised in 2010

 - firearms and ammunition handed in during the firearms amnesty 2003 - a table outlining the types and numbers of weapons and ammunition handed over

 The following guidance on maritime security is available:

 - section 5 authorisation to protect UK-registered ships: guidance to applicants - outlines the authorisation process on the use of armed guards on UK-registered ships